-Continuing, admitted students registered spring 2017, DO NOT submit the Summer Registration Application.
+Continuing, admitted students registered Spring Quarter, DO NOT submit the Summer Registration Application.

 To assist with the summer registration process, review the Registration Checklist that corresponds to your student status.